 Contrary to popular belief, head lice do not prefer either clean or dirty hair.
 It is a total myth that head lice are a cleanliness issue.
 Head lice do not discriminate at all.
 Hair is a warm, secure hiding place for them whether it is clean or dirty.

 What head lice are interested in is human blood and particularly in high blood sugar levels.
 Often in a family there can be a child that ALWAYS gets head lice, whereas the others much less so.
-It can because that child is particularly fond of apple juice or eats lots of fruit and sweets.
+It can be because that child is particularly fond of apple juice or eats lots of fruit and sweets.
 Cut down on those as it will help to make them less attractive to head lice.

 Will my pets get my head lice too?
 Can head lice live on dogs?